Azure-Samples/cognitive-services-speech-sdk/quickstart/javascript/browser/from-file/README.md

 If you want to host the sample on a web server:

 * The web server must be secure (HTTPS).
+* The web server must support PHP with curl enabled.
 * Edit the `token.php` source:
   * Replace the string `YourServiceRegion` with the service region of your subscription.
     For example, replace with `westus` if you are using the 30-day free trial subscription.